Jesse-Sharp/Sharp2021/README.md

 This subfolder contains 5 scripts/functions for implementation:
 - Linear_base_BB.m - this script can be run directly to solve the linear bangbang control problem using the standard FBSM without acceleration
-- Linear_Aitken_BB.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the linear bangbang control problem using the FBSM with the parital Aitken method
+- Linear_Aitken_BB.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the linear bangbang control problem using the FBSM with the parital Aitken method.
+Example function call: [Control,Fevals]  = Linear_Aitken_BB(1e-10,100,1);
-- Linear_Steffensen_BB.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the linear bangbang control problem using the FBSM with the parital Steffensen method
+- Linear_Steffensen_BB.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the linear bangbang control problem using the FBSM with the parital Steffensen method.
+Example function call: [Control,Fevals]  = Linear_Steffensen_BB(1e-10,100,7);
-- Linear_Wegstein_BB.m - this function can be called with inputs 'tol', 'MaxFevals', 'nth', 'bounding', 'lower' and 'upper' as described above, to solve the linear bangbang control problem using the FBSM with Wegstein's method
+- Linear_Wegstein_BB.m - this function can be called with inputs 'tol', 'MaxFevals', 'nth', 'bounding', 'lower' and 'upper' as described above, to solve the linear bangbang control problem using the FBSM with Wegstein's method.
+Example function call: [Control,Fevals]  = Linear_Wegstein_BB(1e-10,100,1,0,0,0);
-- Linear_Anderson_BB.m - this function can be called with inputs 'tol', 'MaxFevals', 'M' and 'DropTol' as described above, to solve the linear bangbang control problem using the FBSM with Anderson Acceleration
+- Linear_Anderson_BB.m - this function can be called with inputs 'tol', 'MaxFevals', 'M' and 'DropTol' as described above, to solve the linear bangbang control problem using the FBSM with Anderson Acceleration.
+Example function call: [Control,Fevals]  = Linear_Anderson_BB(1e-10,100,1,1e10);

 The above scripts are dependent on the following (all contained within the Linear_bangbang folder):
 - Control_BB.m - function for the control